shams-nahid/My-Daily-AWS-Study/docs/Notes/AWS Storage/04 EFS.md

     - Cons are higher latency
     - Can be used with higher level of throughput
     - Can connect thousands of instances
+- To share logs in single source,
+  - Use one task definition for multiple containers
+  - Mount a EFS volume

 ### Storage Tier